Study on "Industry 4.0 in Sustainable Industrial Areas in Emerging and Developing Countries

 Level of intervention

-Industrial area management and operator, Policy makers, Private investors
+Industrial area management and operator, Local and international consultant and advisor, Policy makers, Private investors